MicrosoftDocs/bot-docs/articles/bot-service-activities-entities.md

 ---
-title: Entities and activity types - Bot Service
+title: Entities and activity types in Azure Bot Service
 description: Learn how entities store information that bots and channels use when exchanging messages.
 See how to populate entity properties and how to consume entities.
 keywords: mention entities, activity types, consume entities
-author: ivorb
+author: JonathanFingold
 ms.author: kamrani
 manager: kamrani
-ms.topic: article
+ms.topic: reference
 ms.service: bot-service
-ms.date: 03/01/2018
+ms.date: 09/09/2021
+ms.custom: code-snippets
 ---

 # Entities and activity types